Rendcomb College: Buildings and grounds

 Rendcomb Park was established in 1544 and by 1676 held 250 acres.
 In 1086, two estates at Rendcomb were owned by Gilbert, son of Turold.
 Five hides had formerly belonged to Aluric and three to Walter, his son-in-law.
 These estates passed to the Earls of Gloucester by the late 12th century, and were subsequently sub-let to the De La Mare family.
 In 1255, Earl Richard de Clare reserved two plowlands for himself; that land became Rendcomb manor.
 From 1387 until 1503 the manor was held by Thomas and Robert De La Mare and their descendants.
 In 1503, Edmund Tame of Fairford obtained it and by marriage it passed to the Staffords in 1547.
 Richard Berkeley of Stoke Gifford obtained it in 1564.
 The Guises purchased it in 1635 but a Berkeley continued to live there until after 1661.
 During the period when the Berkeley family held it, Elizabeth I visited in 1592.
 Sir Thomas Roe lived at Rendcomb during the time his mother Dame Eleanor Berkeley owned the Manor (1608).
 As a rule, the Berkeley family were only visitors.
 The De La Mares and the Tames lived at the manor.
 The Guises built a new house there.

-The original college buildings consist of a large mansion built in 1865 by Sir Francis Goldsmid of the Goldsmid family (presumably d'Avigdor-Goldsmid) and designed by the well-known architect Philip Hardwick; the Stable Block (which is now the centre for Science, Maths, Languages, ICT and Geography teaching in the college) and the Old Rectory.
+The original college buildings consist of a large mansion built in 1865 by Francis Goldsmid and designed by the architect Philip Hardwick; the stable block, where science, maths, languages, ICT and geography are taught, and the Old Rectory.